scandio/lmvc/README.md

     }

-This renders the the view (template) path/views/controller/action.html.
+This renders the view (template) path/views/controller/action.html.
 In this case views/accounts/index.html.
 To pass some data to the template you can...

     class Accounts extends Controller {